 - We have demonstrated that antibody immunity to multiple antigens expressed in ovarian cancer, particularly p53, is associated with an improved overall survival.

 - We have developed several high throughput screening techniques that have allowed rapid identification and analysis of potential tumor associated antibody markers for early detection, diagnosis, and prognosis assessment in several cancers.

 - Ongoing early stage and validation studies in a variety of cancer types.

 We will continue to develop panels of biomarkers for cancer detection and are actively looking for collaborators with well characterized sera banks that would be interested in working with us on these projects.
 We have significant efforts in technology development in this area continuing with refining further high throughput techniques for discovery validation.
 We are beginning to explore the nature of endogenous tumor specific antibodies and their role in inhibiting or accelerating tumor growth.
-Finally, antigens identified are being exploited therapeutically by scientists working on other programs of the Tumor Vaccine Group.
+Finally, antigens identified are being exploited therapeutically by scientists working on other programs of the Cancer Vaccine Institute.